sgong-pdftron/stranger-docs/android/tools/custom-tool.md

 });
 ```

-## Additional Tips
+## Additional tips
-If your custom tool is going to create a new annotation by drawing a shape on page, your custom tool can extends [SimpleShapeCreate]() or subclasses class of it depends on the shape the custom tool going to draw.
-After that, you can just simply override the `createMarkup(PDFDoc doc, Rect bbox)` function for creating your custom annotation.
+If your custom tool is going to create a new annotation by drawing a shape on page, your custom tool can extend [SimpleShapeCreate]() or one its subclasses that best match your desired behaviour.
+After that, you can simply override the `createMarkup(PDFDoc doc, Rect bbox)` function for creating your custom annotation.

 For instance, If you want to draw a rectangle on page first, and then using that rectangle area to create a signature field.
-You can create a custom tool by extends [RectCreate]():
+You can create a custom tool by extending [RectCreate]():
 ```
 /**
  * This class is for creating a signature field annotation